 You can’t wash your mattress like you can wash your sheets.
 Our mattress covers allow airflow, but prevent dust mites, dust mite allergens, most moulds, bed bugs & cat allergens contained in your mattress from reaching sensitive skin and airways.

-- Labratory tested to block dust mites and allergens.
+- Laboratory tested to block dust mites and allergens.

 - 100% pure, breathable cotton.